-Everything is about scheduling when I go on holidays!
+Everything is about scheduling when I go on holiday!
 Yes, I do it too with my Facebook posts.
 Facebook allows you to schedule as many posts as you want completely for free!

 If you go on a trip, don’t forget you try it.

-As you can see, dealing with your blog while travelling is much easier than it looks like.
-By using the tips above, my wife (she is a blogger too) and I can go on a vacation of often as we want without feeling stressed about our blogs.
+As you can see, dealing with your blog while traveling is much easier than it looks like.
+By using the tips above, my wife (she is a blogger too) and I can go on a vacation as often as we want without feeling stressed about our blogs.

-I believe that travelling and blogging complement each other very well.
-Blogging is very flexible which is great for when you’re travelling.
+I believe that traveling and blogging complement each other very well.
+Blogging is very flexible which is great for when you’re traveling.

 If you plan to start a blog, you can start for as low as $3/month, follow my step by step guide on how to do it!